chauff/cse1500-web-transcripts/Assignment-3.md

 ## 2. Templating

-When you started out and generated the boilerplate code (A2), you were asked to use the `ejs` view engine.
-Lets now make use of templating: the splash screen
+When you started out and generated the boilerplate code (Assignmnent 2, task 1), we asked you to set as *view engine* ejs.
+Lets now make use of that view engine for the **splash screen**.
+So far, not a lot is going on with it (if you followed the instructions so far); it should visually look appealing and have a *Play* button, but that is about it.

-So far, when you access your application's URL for the first time, an empty habit list is returned (unless you already added code to mitigate this effect).
-In a subsequent Ajax request, the existing habits are sent from the server to the client.
-Templates allow us to change this setup and immediately send the existing habits.
-In this exercise you are asked to use EJS for templating.
-To get started, follow the EJS procedure outlined in the lecture.
+One last requirement for the splash screen is to show a number of statistics about the games played, games completed, etc. Templates offer us a simple way to "inject" those numbers into our splash screen (as an alternative Ajax can be used, however, as you will have seen in the lecture, this is quite tedious).

 *Note: this exercise requires you (once again) to rewrite parts of the code you have already written.
 This is not a mistake; it is intended and one of the goals of the lab: we want you to realise the different manners in which the same result can be achieved.*